Nonprofit Donations: 7 Tips to Drive Traffic to Your Forms

 Remember the ALS Ice Bucket Challenge?
 In just a few weeks, the viral campaign raised more than $100 million through online donations on the ALS Association website.
 It all started on social media with a good idea.
 If you create share-worthy content, social media is free advertising.

 Make sure to be personal throughout your social media content.
 You aren’t a faceless brand pressuring people to buy products.
 Donors won’t support that.
 You’re a cause with a mission.
 Together, you and your donors will make a difference.
-Don’t be afraid to get intimate and emotional with your social media fans.
+Don’t be afraid to be vulnerable and emotional with your social media fans.

 6. Send Lots of Emails